 - Do not pull carrots to harvest them (unless you have the most perfect, loose soil on the planet!).
 Always dig them out.
 Otherwise, you’ll have lots of broken roots or green tops that break off the root entirely.

 Knowing when to pick carrots isn’t difficult, but it is essential for harvesting a successful crop.
-Hopefully these tips have given you all the info you need to dig bunches and bunches of delicious, crunchy carrots.
+Hopefully these tips have given you all the info you need to dig bunches and bunches of delicious, crunchy carrots, full of beta carotene, vitamin A, and great taste!

 For more on growing root crops, check out the following articles: